paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-022-national-drug-control-policy.md

   (A) a summary of each evaluation received by the Director under paragraph (2);

-  (B) a summary of the progress of each National Drug Control Program Agency toward the National Drug Control Strategy goals of the agency using the performance measures for the agency developed under this chapter; 55 See References in Text note below.
+  (B) a summary of the progress of each National Drug Control Program agency toward the National Drug Control Strategy goals of the agency using the performance measures for the agency developed under this chapter;

-  (C) an assessment of the effectiveness of each National Drug Control Program Agency and program in achieving the National Drug Control Strategy for the previous year, including a specific evaluation of whether the applicable goals, measures, objectives, and targets for the previous year were met; and
+  (C) an assessment of the effectiveness of each National Drug Control Program agency and program in achieving the National Drug Control Strategy for the previous year, including a specific evaluation of whether the applicable goals, measures, objectives, and targets for the previous year were met; and

-  (D) the assessments required under this subsection shall be based on the Performance Measurement System.66 So in original.
+  (D) the assessments required under this subsection shall be based on the Performance Measurement System.33 So in original.

+**(h) Performance measurement system** Not later than February 1 of each year, the Director shall submit to Congress as part of the National Drug Control Strategy, a description of a national drug control performance measurement system, that—

+(1) develops 2-year and 5-year performance measures and targets for each National Drug Control Strategy goal and objective established for reducing drug use, availability, and the consequences of drug use;

+(2) describes the sources of information and data that will be used for each performance measure incorporated into the performance measurement system;

+(3) identifies major programs and activities of the National Drug Control Program agencies that support the goals and annual objectives of the National Drug Control Strategy;

+(4) evaluates the contribution of demand reduction and supply reduction activities as defined in [section 1701 of this title](./chapter-022-national-drug-control-policy.md#section-1701) implemented by each National Drug Control Program agency in support of the National Drug Control Strategy;

+(5) monitors consistency between the drug-related goals and objectives of the National Drug Control Program agencies and ensures that each agency’s goals and budgets support and are fully consistent with the National Drug Control Strategy; and

+(6) coordinates the development and implementation of national drug control data collection and reporting systems to support policy formulation and performance measurement, including an assessment of—

+  (A) the quality of current drug use measurement instruments and techniques to measure supply reduction and demand reduction activities;

+  (B) the adequacy of the coverage of existing national drug use measurement instruments and techniques to measure the illicit drug user population, and groups that are at risk for illicit drug use;

+  (C) the adequacy of the coverage of existing national treatment outcome monitoring systems to measure the effectiveness of drug abuse treatment in reducing illicit drug use and criminal behavior during and after the completion of substance abuse treatment; and

+  (D) the actions the Director shall take to correct any deficiencies and limitations identified pursuant to subparagraphs (A) and (B) of this subsection.

+**(i) Modifications** A description of any modifications made during the preceding year to the national drug performance measurement system described in subsection (c) 44 Probably should be “(h)”. shall be included in each report submitted under subsection (b).55 Probably should be “(d)”.

 ### Statutory Notes

 #### References in Text
 The Federal Food, Drug, and Cosmetic Act, referred to in subsec. (f)(3)(A)(i)(IV), is act June 25, 1938, ch.
 675, 52 Stat.
 1040, which is classified generally to chapter 9 (§ 301 et seq.) of this title.
 For complete classification of this Act to the Code, see [section 301 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-301) and Tables.

-This chapter, referred to in subsec. (g)(2), was in the original “this title”, meaning title VII of div.
+This chapter, referred to in subsec. (g)(2), (3)(B), was in the original “this title”, meaning title VII of div.
 C of Pub.
 L. 105–277, Oct.
 21, 1998, 112 Stat.
 2681–670, which is classified principally to this chapter.
 For complete classification of title VII to the Code, see Short Title note set out under [section 1701 of this title](./chapter-022-national-drug-control-policy.md#section-1701) and Tables.

-This chapter, referred to in subsec. (g)(3)(B), was so in the original, but probably should have been a reference to “this title”, meaning title VII of Pub.
-L. 105–277, div.
-C, Oct.
-21, 1998, 112 Stat.
-2681–670, which is classified principally to this chapter, to reflect the probable intent of Congress.
-For complete classification of title VII to the Code, see Short Title note set out under [section 1701 of this title](./chapter-022-national-drug-control-policy.md#section-1701) and Tables.

 #### Amendments
+2019—Pub.
+L. 116–74, § 2(c)(1)(B)(ii), amended directory language of Pub.
+L. 115–271, § 8221(a).
+See 2018 Amendment note below.

+Pub.
+L. 116–74, § 2(a)(2), substituted “National Drug Control Program agencies” for “National Drug Control Program Agencies” wherever appearing.

+Pub.
+L. 116–74, § 2(a)(1), substituted “National Drug Control Program agency” for “National Drug Control Program Agency” wherever appearing.

+Subsec. (c)(1)(N)(ii).
+Pub.
+L. 116–74, § 2(d)(1)(A), substituted “Program agencies” for “Programs”.

+Subsec. (c)(1)(N)(iii).
+Pub.
+L. 116–74, § 2(d)(1)(B), substituted “Program agencies” for “Agencies”.

+Subsec. (c)(2).
+Pub.
+L. 116–74, § 2(d)(2), substituted “paragraph (1)(M)” for “paragraph (1)” in introductory provisions.

+Subsec. (f)(2).
+Pub.
+L. 116–74, § 2(d)(3)(A), substituted “Office” for “office”.

+Subsec. (f)(3)(A)(ii)(III).
+Pub.
+L. 116–74, § 2(d)(3)(B)(i), substituted “substance; and” for “substance;”.

+Subsec. (f)(3)(A)(ii)(IV).
+Pub.
+L. 116–74, § 2(d)(3)(B)(ii), substituted “governments.” for “governments;”.

+Subsec. (g)(3)(B).
+Pub.
+L. 116–74, § 2(d)(4), made technical amendment to reference in original act which appears in text as reference to this chapter.

 2018—Pub.
-L. 115–271, § 8221(a), amended section generally.
-Prior to amendment, section related to development, submission, implementation, and assessment of National Drug Control Strategy.
+L. 115–271, § 8221(a), as amended by Pub.
+L. 116–74, § 2(c)(1)(B)(ii), added subsecs. (a) to (g), redesignated former subsecs. (c) and (d) as (h) and (i), respectively, and struck out former subsecs. (a) and (b) which related to submission of the National Drug Control Strategy and submission of a revised strategy.

 Pub.
 L. 115–271, § 8202(b)(2), repealed Pub.
 L. 105–277, § 715.
 See 1998 Amendment note below.